How does Big Maths work?

 Progress Drives and Small Steps

 A Progress Drive is a sequence of small steps of learning that lead to a larger objective.
-Big Maths works because each step is mapped to a Year and Term, guided by the expectations of your curriculum.
-This makes tracking and planning simple, particularly when you use Big Maths Online.
+Each small step is mapped to a Year and Term, guided by the expectations of your curriculum.
+This makes tracking pupil progress (and attainment) and lesson planning simple, particularly when you use Big Maths Online.
 Each step has a Learning Objective and ‘Remember To’s, the success criteria for that objective.
-This image shows all of the Progress Drives, where they begin and end, illustrating how detailed the Big Maths framework is.
+This image shows all of the Progress Drives, beginning with Reception in the Centre and ending at Year 6 or Primary 7 on the outer circle, illustrating how detailed the Big Maths framework is.

 Big Maths works due to its framework of Progress Drives